tessercat/daoistic-book/book.md

 The world has lost its way
 when war horses breed in the fields.

-There's no sin more seductive
-than greed,

-no fate more tragic
-than a dream come true,

-nothing more painful
-than never being satisfied.
+There's no sin richer than greed, no fate more tragic than a dream come true, nothing more painful than never being satisfied.

 Be thankful for having enough, that's always enough.